Taking Care of Finances During Divorce

-Meet with your Financial Advisor at the first hint of impending separation.
-A good Financial Advisor will be compassionate and willing to remain neutral if he or she serves both you and your soon-to-be-ex.
-He or she should also be fully supportive if you or your spouse decides to seek the guidance of separate advisors.
+Meet with your financial advisor at the first hint of impending separation.
+A good financial advisor will be compassionate and willing to remain neutral if he or she serves both you and your soon-to-be ex.
+He or she should also be fully supportive if you or your spouse decide to seek the guidance of separate advisors.
 In all likelihood, he or she will have advised divorcing couples in the past.

 Start with your credit report

 The smartest way to begin reviewing your debts is to request a copy of your credit report so you can verify which liabilities are in your name.
 If your spouse is willing to share his or her credit report, that can help you get a full breakdown of all shared debts.
-Your obligations might include assets such as a primary home, vacation home, vehicles, credit cards and lines of credit, family business–related debt, and possibly student loan debt.
+Your obligations might include a primary or vacation home mortgage, vehicle loans, credit cards and lines of credit, family business-related debt, and student loan debt.

 What about the house?

-Many divorcing women want to keep the matrimonial home whenever possible, especially when children are still living at home.
-The spouse who keeps each home should also take responsibility for its loan, refinancing it in their name if at all possible.
+Many divorcing women want to keep the family home if at all possible, especially when children are still living at home.
+The spouse who keeps each home should also take responsibility for its loan, refinancing it in his or her name if possible.